awsdocs/amazon-route53-docs/doc_source/health-checks-creating-deleting.md

 # Creating, Updating, and Deleting Health Checks<a name="health-checks-creating-deleting"></a>

-The procedures in the following topics explain how to create, update, and delete Amazon Route 53 health checks\.
+The procedures in the following topics explain how to create, update, and delete Route 53 health checks\.

 **Important**
 If you're updating or deleting health checks that are associated with records, review the tasks in [Updating or Deleting Health Checks when DNS Failover Is Configured](health-checks-updating-deleting-tasks.md) before you proceed\.